Apply to transfer burial rights

 3. The enquirer wishes to carry out works on the memorial of the grave but the registered owner's details are unknown

-Please note that in either case they would not be permitted to remove the memorial as that would be against the wishes of the deceased.
+In either case, they wouldn't be able to remove the memorial.
+This would go against the wishes of the deceased.

 4. The registered owner is the enquirer